 Matthew Beckwith is a junior at the University of Missouri-Columbia where he is studying atmospheric science.
 He plans to use his education to become a broadcast meteorologist.

 As a child, Beckwith was terrified of storms.
 To calm his fears, he started to learn about weather and fell in love with it.

-Beckwith is currently a weather intern at KOMU-TV in Columbia and the weather director for 102.7 The Hog, a local radio station in Excelsior Springs, MO.
-In addition to these responsibilities, he participates in student media KCOU-FM and MU-TV.
-He also runs social media accounts dedicated to Kansas City weather, which he has done for several years.
+Beckwith is currently a weathercaster at KOMU-TV in Columbia where he has helped cover flooding, tornado warnings, and other forms of severe weather as they impacted mid-Missouri.
+He is also the weather director for 102.7 KPGZ-lp, a local radio station in Excelsior Springs, MO.
+He is very active on social media and has run social media accounts dedicated to weather for several years.

 Ashlyn Grace Brothers is a 2017 graduate of Har-Ber High School.
 She served as anchor for HBWN and the sports reporter for WCSN, which won two 2017 NATAS Mid-America Student Pillars of Excellence.
 Ashlyn was also the talent in the 2016 Pillar winning sports package and Arkansas Scholastic Press Association’s 2017 “On-Air Talent of the Year”.